ramanjaneyalu/cart_assignment/readme.md

 # Flask Shopping Cart APIs

-This repository contains three Flask APIs for managing a shopping cart:
+This repository houses three Flask APIs designed to manage a shopping cart effectively:

-1. **Create Shopping Cart** API: Create a new shopping cart and add items to it.
+1. **Create Shopping Cart API:** Create a new shopping cart and add items to it.

-2. **Edit Shopping Cart** API: Edit an existing shopping cart by adding, updating, or removing items.
+2. **Edit Shopping Cart API:** Edit an existing shopping cart by adding, updating, or removing items.

-3. **Summary** API: View a summary of the items in the shopping cart.
+3. **Summary API:** Obtain a summary of the items within the shopping cart.

 ## API Endpoints